-Chemex Coffee: How To Use A Chemex Coffee Maker For Better Coffee
+Chemex Coffee Review: How To Use A Chemex Coffee Maker For Better Coffee

 Chemex Coffee Maker

 As aesthetically pleasing as it is functional, the 80-year-old Chemex coffee maker doesn't just make good pour over coffee - it's even earned a reputation as a pop culture and design icon.
-Heck, we even placed it at the number one spot for our best pour over coffee maker guide.
+Heck, we even placed it at the #1 spot on pour over coffee maker buying guide.

 Why is this simple-looking device still so popular among coffee lovers?
 In this extensive guide we'll share more about the history of the Chemex, its pros and cons for coffee lovers, and how you can make a delicious cup of coffee with it (including a step-by-step guide!).